-Fig. 12 Twenty-one variations of the individual building with different values of the seven
+Fig. 12 Eighteen variations of the individual building with different values of five parameters

-Which room is larger than which room?
-Supplementary to the seven parameters two rules constrain the room size hierarchy.
+What is the order of sizes of rooms?
+Supplementary to the seven parameters two rules were used.
 The first, influenced by Confucianism and ancient clans, requires a hierarchy of rooms.
-One way to embody this is to make rooms follow a sequence from large to small such as: primary room > secondary rooms > wing rooms > secondary wing rooms.
-Second, in the "regulating vital energy" method of Fengshui, there is a rule predicting the householder's fortune by defining auspicious areas and ominous areas of a courtyard, called 'ba gua qi zheng da you nian' (eight trigrams seven politics big tour calendar).
-This rule divides a courtyard into nine areas with a definition of different degrees of fortune for each area.
-We transformed this rule into a Grasshopper algorithm, whose parameter is the householder's birthday.
+One way to embody this is to make rooms follow a sequence from large to small such as primary room > secondary rooms > wing rooms > secondary wing rooms.
+Second, in the "regulating vital energy" method of Fengshui, there is a rule predicting the householder's fortune by defining auspicious areas and ominous areas of a courtyard, called ba gua qi zheng da you nian (eight trigrams seven politics big tour calendar).
+This rule divides a courtyard into nine areas with different degrees of fortune for each area.
+We transformed this rule into an algorithm, whose parameter is the householder's birthday.
 We noted there are eight patterns of the results indicating the fortune of each area, which constrain scale relationships between the individual buildings in a courtyard.
 The constraint is that the most auspicious part of the site is used for the largest individual building and so in ranking order, and vice-versa for the ominous spaces.
 Therefore, the eight patterns of fortune are eight patterns of sequences of the scale of individual buildings in a courtyard (Fig 13).
 The constraint derived from Confucianism and ancient clans is much more influential than the other one from Fengshui.
 Therefore, when the two rules conflict, the Confucian rule takes precedence.